 What is an Informed Consent Form (ICF)?

-Informed Consent Forms are important aspects of a clinical trial.
+Informed Consent Forms are important aspect of a clinical trial.
 An ICF is a document that provides a potential clinical trial participant information about the clinical trial and any risks there may be in participating.
 The goal behind the ICF is to present information about the trial to participants in a way that is understandable, so a potential participant can make the right decision for themselves.

 Why are ICFs needed for research studies and clinical trials?